sachin-611/ms-team-clone/README.md

 - The app will run on `localhost:3030` or on the port specified in the environment variable Tech stack used
     Backend - NodeJS & Express
-    Frontend - Javascript and EJS
+    Frontend - EJS , CSS and Javascript

 ## Demo of the application